arturadib/agility/_index.md

     $$.document.append(message);
 <div class="demo"></div>

-A more compact syntax is also supported, and is handy when dealing with simple objects:
+A more compact syntax is also supported.
+It's handy when dealing with simple objects:

     :::javascript
     // Hello World